songrise/HyperNeRF-torch/Readme.md

 3. Install the dependencies. `pip install -r requirements.txt`

 ## Training
-Currently, we only support LLFF-style dataset training.
+Currently, we only support [LLFF-style](https://github.com/Fyusion/LLFF) dataset training.
 That is, we use the LLFF file structure for dataset loading, but the scene does not necessarily be static.
 If you already have a LLFF dataset, we do not require any changes and you can directly train the model.
 If you have a Nerfies dataset, you may need to convert it to LLFF format, follow the guide in [this repo](https://github.com/kwea123/nerf_pl/tree/dev).
+If you have a COLMAP dataset, convert it into [LLFF style](https://github.com/Fyusion/LLFF).
+If you have raw image sequence, run [COLMAP](https://github.com/colmap/colmap) for sparse reconstruction.

 ### [Optional] Data download
 If you do not have your own llff style dataset, you can get one [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).